SELab-2/OSOC-6/backend/README.md

 This annotation will allow u to write a custom query using Java Persistence Query Language (JPQL), a part of [the Java Persistence API (JPA)](https://docs.spring.io/spring-integration/reference/html/jpa.html).
 The [BNF form](https://en.wikibooks.org/wiki/Java_Persistence/JPQL_BNF) of JPQL is also available.
-JPQL helps u to write queries without having to worry on how to join tables.
+JPQL helps u to write queries without having to worry about how to join tables.
-JPQL also makes sure Spring and your percistence layer are not tightly coupled.
+JPQL also makes sure Spring and your persistence layer are not tightly coupled.
 With JPQL you have a lot of expressive power but the syntax can be painful.

-* Use the `@Param(paramName)` annotation in the parameters of your repository function to access it with the Query annotation by using `:paramName`.
+* Place the `@Param(paramName)` annotation before a parameter of your repository function to be able to access it within the Query annotation by using `:paramName`.
 * Use the `:#{}` syntax to write SpEL within the curly-braces.

 ```java